cdisc-org/cdisc-rules-engine/resources/schema/Operations.md

 Allows the creation of a lookup table to take the values from multiple input columns and map them to values in an output column.
 The `map` parameter contains a list of objects.
 Each dictionary contains column names as properties that match the column names in the source dataset and an `output` property that will be returned as a result.

+If `map` has a single object and `output` is the only property specified on that object, this will function as a direct assignment.

 For example, given the following current dataset:

 | id  | parent_entity | parent_rel     |